dnlbowers/jobs-a-gooden/README.md

 * automated script to delete/archive hidden job posts by set criteria when actions by admin

 ## Honorable mentions
+* sean - just a legend any way you slice it
+* matt - the comfort of a friend no matter the time of day, the push of a competitor even if I am wasn't playing the game
+* steve - Always pushing me to think bigger

 ## Credits
 * Flow chart symbol meaning taken from [conceptdraw.com](https://www.conceptdraw.com/How-To-Guide/flow-chart-symbols)